UK seeks G7 consensus on digital competition after Facebook blackout

 Facebook’s row with the Australian government over payment for local news, although now resolved, has increased international focus on the power wielded by tech corporations.

-“We will hold these companies to account and bridge the gap between what they say they do and what happens in practice.
-We will prevent these firms from exploiting their dominance to the detriment of people and the businesses that rely on them,” Britain’s digital minister Oliver Dowden said on Friday.
+“We will hold these companies to account and bridge the gap between what they say they do and what happens in practice,” Britain’s digital minister Oliver Dowden said on Friday.

+“We will prevent these firms from exploiting their dominance to the detriment of people and the businesses that rely on them.”

+Dowden said recent events had strengthened his view that digital markets did not currently function properly.

 “I put these concerns to Facebook and set out our interest in levelling the playing field to enable proper commercial relationships to be formed.
 We must avoid such nuclear options being taken again,” Dowden said in a statement.

+The G7 comprises the United States, Japan, Britain, Germany, France, Italy and Canada, but Australia has also been invited.

-Britain is currently working on a new competition regime aimed at giving consumers more control over their data and more choice.
-Separately it is also introducing legislation that could regulate social media platforms to prevent the spread of illegal or extremist content and bullying.
+Britain is working on a new competition regime aimed at giving consumers more control over their data, and introducing legislation that could regulate social media platforms to prevent the spread of illegal or extremist content and bullying.

 Our Standards: The Thomson Reuters Trust Principles.